 model.predict_on_batch (manual batch): 7.00 seconds 50/50 ━━━━━━━━━━━━━━━━━━━━ 4s 84ms/step

-If you increase the number of samples (e.g., 200), model.predict(...) causes OOM error on an NVIDIA A100 80GB GPU because of prediction accumulation.
+If you increase the number of samples (e.g., 200), model.predict(...) causes OOM error (depending on how much RAM you have).